 4. Leverage Browser Caching

-By setting appropriate Cache-Control and Expires headers, you can instruct the browser to store files locally.
-This means that on subsequent visits, the user's browser can load the files from its local cache instead of re-downloading them, making return visits much faster.
+Set appropriate Cache-Control and Expires headers so the browser can store files locally.
+On later visits, the user's browser can load those files from its local cache instead of downloading them again, making return visits much faster.

 5. Remove Unused Code

-Many websites, especially those built on complex themes or frameworks, load large CSS and JavaScript files that contain code that is never used.
-Use browser developer tools (like the Coverage tab in Chrome DevTools) to identify and remove this unused code.
-This process, often called "tree-shaking," can significantly shrink your file sizes.
+Many websites, especially those built on complex themes or frameworks, load large CSS and JavaScript files with code that is never used.
+Use browser developer tools, such as the Coverage tab in Chrome DevTools, to identify and remove unused code.
+For JavaScript builds, this process is often called "tree-shaking," and it can significantly shrink your file sizes.

 6. Use a Content Delivery Network (CDN)

-A CDN stores copies of your assets on servers located around the world.
-When a user visits your site, the assets are served from the server closest to them, reducing latency.
-Many CDNs also provide automatic optimisation features like image compression and minification.
+A CDN stores copies of your assets on servers around the world.
+When a user visits your site, those assets are served from the server closest to them, reducing latency.
+Many CDNs also provide automatic optimisation features such as image compression and minification.

 Final Thoughts